 I will say, I wish SeaWorld Orlando’s website had been a bit clearer about this ride’s closure.
 While I 100% understand and support any ride closures due to safety reasons right now (safety first!), they list this ride under a website header that says, “The following rides and attractions are available.”
 And then in teeennnnyyyyyy tiny letters that I completely missed pre-park visit, it says, “Closed.
 Habitat is open.”
 It was a bit confusing and disappointing when we walked up to ride it.
 But we did get to see the penguin habitat, which was cool (no pun intended).

-How were the food and beverage offerings at SeaWorld these days?
+How are the food and beverage offerings at SeaWorld?

 Thanks to the lower number of park guests, and to the fact that Orlando’s Magical Dining Month was happening, I finally got to eat at Sharks Underwater Grill® and Bar!
 It’s been on my list for a long time but it’s usually pretty popular as far as reservations and wait times go and can be a bit pricey.
 But this ended up being a birthday dinner treat for me!